tomjoht/documentation-theme-jekyll/mydoc/mydoc_webstorm_text_editor.md

 Since you'll be writing in Markdown, having color coding and other support for Markdown is key.
 Install the Markdown Support plugin by going to **WebStorm > Preferences > Plugins** and clicking **Install JetBrains Plugin**.
 Search for **Markdown Support**.

+## Enable Soft Wraps (word wrapping)

+Most likely you'll want to enable soft wraps, which wraps lines rather than extending them out forever and requiring you to scroll horizontally to see the text.
+To enable softwrapping, go to **WebStorm > Preferences > Editor > General** and see the Soft Wraps section.
+Select the **Use soft wraps in editor** check box.

 ## Learn a few key commands

 |Command | Shortcuts |